nodejs/node/doc/api/packages.md

 stateless).

-The reason that state is an issue is because both the CommonJS and ES module versions of the package may get used within an application; for example, the user’s application code could `import` the ES module version while a dependency `require`s the CommonJS version.
+The reason that state is an issue is because both the CommonJS and ES module versions of the package might get used within an application; for example, the user’s application code could `import` the ES module version while a dependency `require`s the CommonJS version.
 If that were to occur, two copies of the package would be loaded in memory and therefore two separate states would be